BrandonCuy/pathmatics_creative_text_tagger_v2/README.md

 ## Step 1: Anaconda Installation

 I recommend installing Python through Anaconda which is an open source package and environment management tool commonly utilized in the data science field.
 I recommend installing Anaconda because it comes pre-installed with Python as well as a variety of commonly used packages.
 Additionally it provides a convenient UI that you can use to access much of the functionality that you normally would through the command line.
 The below link connects to the official Anaconda website where you can then install the 64Bit Graphical Installer for whichever operating system you are using.
+When installing Anaconda, you simply need to follow the default selections for installation and you should be good to go.

 [Anaconda Download Webpage](https://www.anaconda.com/download#downloads)